Witness six of North America’s most spectacular wildlife gatherings that occur during fall and winter.

-Each February, bugling calls announce their presence, the first sign that sandhill cranes have arrived from wintering sites in Florida, Texas and northern Mexico.
-By mid-March, more than 600,000 of the birds have converged on a 75-mile section of the Platte River in central Nebraska to rest and feed for several weeks before continuing to summer breeding grounds in the U.S. Pacific Northwest and across Canada.
+Each February, bugling calls announce their presence, the first sign that sandhill cranes have arrived from wintering sites in Texas and northern Mexico.
+By mid-March, more than 600,000 of the birds have converged on a 75-mile section of the Platte River in central Nebraska to rest and feed for several weeks before continuing to summer breeding grounds.
 “In all my years of studying birds around the globe, nothing I’ve witnessed compares to the return of cranes to the Platte,” says University of Nebraska emeritus professor Paul Johnsgard, one of the world’s leading authorities on the birds.

 Indeed, this annual avian spectacle symbolizes one of the continent’s last great migrations.
 Though dams upriver have diverted much of the Platte’s historic water flows in recent decades, “we probably had a record number of the birds return here this year,” says Chuck Cooper, chief executive officer of the Crane Trust, a nonprofit that safeguards more than 10,000 acres of the region’s crane habitat.